lekma/mood.msgpack/README.rst

     (equivalent to ``object += items``).

   * Optionally, a dict/mapping or a sequence/iterator yielding successive
     key-value pairs.
-These pairs will be stored to the object using ``object.update(pairs)``.
+These pairs will be stored in the object using ``object.update(pairs)``.
 This is primarily used for dictionary subclasses, but may be used by other classes as long as they have an ``update`` method with the appropriate signature.
 If the object has no such method then, an